Tools for cgtcalculator.com (Trading 212 and Interactive Investor UK CGT calculator)

 • Avoid paying too much tax (ERI) article

-• NEW! - UK Tax Calculator (includes support for ERI) - New and alternative calculator that supports Interactive Brokers, Charles Schwab, Trading 212, Vanguard UK so far.
+• NEW! - UK Tax Calculator (includes support for ERI) - New and alternative calculator that supports Interactive Brokers, Charles Schwab, Trading 212, Vanguard UK and cgtcalculator.com format text files (must have a csv file extension) so far.
 A nice PDF report is produced for your tax return.
-I cannot vouch for it's accuracy however but it seems to be OK and returns similar results to cgtcalculator.com.
-Multiple .csv files can be loaded at one time making it extremely easy to use - just download all your trade .csv files and load them into the app, no converter program is needed.
+It seems to return similar results to cgtcalculator.com (if you exclude ERI).
+Multiple .csv files can be loaded at one time making it extremely easy to use - just download all your downloaded trade .csv files and load them all into the app using Ctrl+left-click to select each csv file, no converter program is needed.
+You must include all trades and transactions (not just orders) but dates must not overlap as it does not deduplicate.
+Reports from two or more different brokers can be loaded at the same time to combine orders.

-Contact me on easy2boot at gmail . com if you have any queries.
+Contact me at easy2boot at gmail . com if you have any queries.

-If you want s similar conversion program for your broker, you will need to send me your .csv files for test purposes.
+If you want a similar conversion program for your broker (if not T212 or ii), you can to send me your .csv files for test purposes.
 If possible, with examples of stock splits in them.

 No comments: